dankuck/dankuck.github.io/_posts/2017-08-01-software-visualization.md

 draft: 1
 ---

-Last week, I tried to have a conversation with my wife Patricia about messy computer code.
+Last week I had a conversation with my wife Patricia about messy computer code.
 It turns out architects don't have to deal with messes the same way software developers do.

 I was dealing with some code at work that had been copied and modified four times.